-Psoriasis is a chronic, immune-mediated skin disease with no cure at this time.
-However, it is possible to achieve remission (periods where you have no symptoms).
+Psoriasis is a chronic (ongoing), immune-mediated skin disease with no cure at this time.
+However, it’s possible to achieve remission (periods when you have no symptoms).
 Reaching remission — the goal of many comprehensive treatment plans — can improve your overall quality of life.

 Current treatment options, including topical treatments, phototherapy, and systemic drugs, can dramatically improve psoriasis symptoms such as itchy plaques.
 Regular check-ins with your doctor about treatments and keeping note of what’s triggering your psoriasis flares can also help you achieve remission.
-Here’s what remission means and how you can reach it.
+Here’s what remission means and four facts about strategies to help you reach it.

 Definitions of psoriasis remission vary depending on the type of psoriasis and the level of disease severity.
 In many cases, therapies aim to reduce the severity, frequency, and length of psoriasis flares.

-Remission from plaque psoriasis, the most common form of psoriasis, is generally defined as complete skin clearance from discolored, scaly plaques.
-Most periods of psoriasis remission last up to 12 months, although this time varies from person to person.
-Remission can go from weeks to months to even years in some cases.
+Remission from plaque psoriasis, the most common form of psoriasis, is generally defined as complete skin clearance of discolored, scaly plaques.
+Psoriasis remission lasts anywhere from one month to a year, although the time varies from person to person.
+Remission can go from weeks to months, sometimes even continuing for years.

-Although specific clinical definitions for psoriasis remission do not exist, a treatment plan is considered successful (and should typically be continued) if the treatment leads to a greater than 75 percent reduction in PASI score.
-With several newer biologic medications targeting inflammatory mediators such as IL-17 and IL-23, treatment plans may soon strive for a 90 percent to 100 percent PASI reduction.
+Although there are no specific clinical definitions for psoriasis remission, a treatment plan is considered successful (and should typically be continued) if it leads to at least a 75 percent reduction in PASI score.
+With several newer biologic medications, treatment plans may be able to achieve a 90 percent to 100 percent PASI reduction.

-For people who develop psoriatic arthritis, remission definitions also vary.
-Some studies say psoriatic arthritis remission is having a very low disease activity score which indicates a small number of tender, swollen joints with minimal pain and a low PASI score.
+For people who develop psoriatic arthritis (PsA), remission definitions also vary.
+Some studies say that PsA remission means having a very low disease activity score, which indicates a small number of tender, swollen joints with minimal pain and a low PASI score.

 Remission may be followed by periods of flare-ups.
-Close monitoring by a dermatologist, as well as an effective treatment plan, can help people achieve and better sustain remission.
-Treatment with phototherapy, topical corticosteroids, and systemic medications such as methotrexate or biologics can help improve skin clearance.
+Close monitoring by a dermatologist, as well as an effective treatment plan, can help people achieve and stay in remission.
+Treatment with phototherapy, topical corticosteroids like creams and ointments, and systemic treatments such as methotrexate or biologics can help improve skin clearance.
 Below, we discuss four strategies that may help you achieve and stay in remission.

-It is impossible to predict who will reach remission and how long remission will last.
-The National Psoriasis Foundation recommends working with your health care provider to find the right combination of psoriasis treatments that reduces or eliminates symptoms.
+It’s impossible to predict who will reach remission and how long remission will last.
+The National Psoriasis Foundation recommends working with your health care provider to find the right combination of psoriasis treatments that will reduce or eliminate symptoms.
 You and your doctor should also weigh potential medication side effects against potential remission benefits.
-Regular follow-up with your dermatologist may help you manage psoriasis more effectively.
+Regular follow-ups with your dermatologist may help you manage psoriasis more effectively.

-Once you reach near or full skin clearance, you may feel like stopping some or all psoriasis treatments.
-Depending on your health status, psoriasis history, and treatment plan, however, your dermatologist may recommend continuing therapy unchanged.
-The doctor may also suggest modifying dosages, or they may suggest stopping particular medications.
+Once you reach near or complete clearance, you may feel like stopping some or all psoriasis treatments.
+Depending on your health status, psoriasis history, and treatment plan, however, your dermatologist may recommend continuing therapy without making changes.
+The doctor may also suggest modifying dosages or stopping particular medications.

-According to the American Academy of Dermatology, one of three things may happen if psoriasis treatment is stopped:
+According to the American Academy of Dermatology, one of three things will happen if psoriasis treatment is stopped.
+Psoriasis may:

-In general, dermatologists do not recommend stopping biologic therapy.
+In general, dermatologists don’t recommend stopping biologic therapy.
 Long-term, continuous therapy is ideal for maintaining remission.
 Once you reach remission, you should discuss a maintenance plan with your dermatologist.
-You may need close monitoring and regular adjustments to your treatment plan to help keep your psoriasis under control.
+You may need close monitoring and regular adjustments to your treatment plan to keep your psoriasis under control.

 Have you been able to get rid of or reduce your psoriasis symptoms?
 Do you have questions about psoriasis remission?
-Share your experience in the comments below, or start a conversation by posting on MyPsoriasisTeam.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.